 The consolidation wave is accelerating the shift to cloud-based platforms.
 Cloud makes multi-location management easier for DSOs, but it also makes it easier for independent practices to access enterprise-grade features without enterprise-grade IT infrastructure.

 If you are still on an on-premise server, start evaluating cloud migration paths now.
-Not because on-premise is dying tomorrow, but because the investment in cloud-native features is where vendors are spending their R&D dollars.
+Not because on-premise is disappearing tomorrow, but because cloud-native features are where vendors are investing their R&D dollars.

 4. Build a Software Stack, Not a Software Dependency

 Instead of relying on one vendor for everything, consider a modular approach: a core PMS for scheduling and charting, a best-of-breed patient communication tool, a separate imaging solution, and third-party analytics.
-This reduces your dependence on any single vendor's roadmap or acquisition trajectory.
+This gives you flexibility regardless of any single vendor's roadmap or ownership changes.

 5. Watch the Subscription Shift

-Patterson's move to subscription-only Eaglesoft pricing is the canary in the coal mine.
+Patterson's move to subscription-only Eaglesoft pricing signals a broader industry direction.
 Expect other vendors to follow.
-Budget for recurring software costs rather than one-time purchases, and negotiate multi-year agreements while you still have leverage.
+Budget for recurring software costs rather than one-time purchases, and negotiate multi-year agreements while you can.

 The Bottom Line